How to Hire a Good UI/UX Designer and Get a Transparent Design Estimation

 The ratio between UI and UX changes should be 30% to 70%, respectively.
 Complex system software should be easy to use, user-friendly, and responsive despite often complicated business logic.

 When making the wireframing phase estimation, UI/UX designers involve software development experts.
 Together, they build a visual architecture for future complex system software.
 It helps make a more precise estimation of time and avoid unexpected mistakes at the UI and software development stage.

 Moreover, developers can use wireframes further as an understandable and straightforward specification.

 UI/UX Estimation for Particular Cases

 Every project I join as a UI/UX expert is unique with its own business ideas, features, and style.
 Still, some projects require non-standard flows, compared to mobile and web software solutions.
-Designing Augmented Reality features, POS system or smart house operation panels are such cases.
+Designing Augmented Reality features, POS systems, or smart house operation panels are such cases.

-Example of the Augmented Reality App Estimation:
+An example of the Augmented Reality App estimation:

-Below you can view the example of UI/UX design estimation document for Augmented Reality:
+An example of UI/UX design estimation document for Augmented Reality: